 Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
 The mini-split tax credit is $300 for select systems installed at your residence through December 31, 2021.
 We recommend consulting with your tax professional for more info.

-Energy companies in Kutztown also usually have rebates for installing energy-efficient heating and cooling equipment.
+Energy companies in Kutztown and Breinigsville also usually have rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to make sure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

 Although buying a mini-split is usually costlier than typical heating and cooling systems, it’s an extremely efficient approach to heat and cool tricky spots in your residence.
 These include: